JosephSCH0157/Creator-s-Forge/CONTRIBUTOR_LICENSE_AGREEMENT.md

 ---

-**By submitting a contribution to Creator’s Forge, you agree to this CLA.**
+**By submitting a contribution to Podcaster’s Forge, you agree to this CLA.**